Therapeutic Services for Postpartum Moms

 My Services

-I am not contracted with any insurance companies.
-I can provide a super bill to be submitted to your insurance company if they provide reimbursement for out of network mental health services.
+• I am currently contracted with the Rula Provider platform for mental health service, accepting Aetna, Anthem, Blue Cross And Blue Shield Of Ma, Blue Shield Of Ca, Carelon, Cigna, Decent, Kaiser Permanente (Southern CA), MHN, Optum, Tricare West, just to name a few.
+I can also provide a super bill to be submitted to your insurance company if they provide reimbursement for out of network mental health services.
 Check with your insurance company first.

 About Me